mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 The following parameters are available for the method:

--  **Ignore Conditions:** Ignores the given set of conditions from the ZINB test.
--  **Include Conditions:** Includes the given set of conditions from the ZINB test.
+-  **\-\-include-conditions:** Includes the given set of conditions from the ZINB test.
 Conditions not in this list are ignored.
+Note: this is useful for specifying the order in which the columns are listed in the output file.
+-  **\-\-ignore-conditions:** Ignores the given set of conditions from the ZINB test.
+-  **\-\-ref:** which condition to use as a reference when computing LFCs in the output file
 -  **Normalization Method:** Determines which normalization method to use when comparing datasets.
 Proper normalization is important as it ensures that other sources of variability are not mistakenly treated